LGE-ARC-AdvancedAI/auptimizer/src/aup/profiler/README.md

 # Examples

-We present some examples on how to use profiler in [Profiler Experiments] (../../../Examples/profiler_examples) folder.
+We present some examples on how to use profiler in [Profiler Examples](../../../Examples/profiler_examples) folder.
+This folder also contains the environment files used in the following two examples.

 ## TensorFlow Lite Inference Benchmarking

-To use Profiler on TensorFlow Lite Inference Benchmarking classification in the [benchmark](/bench) folder.
+To use Profiler on TensorFlow Lite for image classification, an example of Inference Benchmarking is located in the [benchmark](../../../Examples/profiler_examples/bench) folder.

-1. [Optional]  Use the bench/download.sh script (wget must be installed on your system) to download mobilenet_v1_0.75_224 and mobilenet_v1_1.0_224 (Alternatively, you can download a different set of TensorFlow Lite models from (https://www.tensorflow.org/lite/guide/hosted_models) and save them in [benchmark](./bench) folder.)
+1. [Optional]  Use the bench/download.sh script (wget must be installed on your system) to download mobilenet_v1_0.75_224 and mobilenet_v1_1.0_224 (Alternatively, you can download a different set of TensorFlow Lite models from (https://www.tensorflow.org/lite/guide/hosted_models) and save them in [benchmark](../../../Examples/profiler_examples/bench) folder.)

 2. If needed, change arguments in `env_benchmark.template`.